sdsds222/Smart-Direction-Mamba/README.md

 Future Scopes:
  1. It could be introduced a Attention Mechanism for Textual Influence Flow, by which the ability to dynamically adjust block size (L), expanding L when the text structure is stable to increase context utilization, and shrinking L when the structure is complex and flow direction is inconsistent to ensure coherence within the block.
  2. The possibility of designing mechanisms to detect redundant sequence blocks and skip the scan operation, passing the historical record from the previous block directly to the subsequent block to continue the scan.
+ 3. 3.
+If multiple adjacent chunks share the same direction, they can be fused into a single large chunk for a unified scan, which saves computational resources.

 ## Mamba DE Demo User Manual: